 As permitted by State law, the City is self-insured (up to certain limits) for employee medical expenses, unemployment claims, general liability, and property damage.
 Funding for claims and insurance is provided through an Internal Service Insurance Fund.
 This fund receives revenues from the operating accounts.
 The City contracts with one provider to administer the medical program for its employees and retirees.
-In addition, the City contracts with one provider to administer the workers' compensation program.
+In addition, the City contracts with one provider to administer the medical program for its employees and retirees.